cometbft/knowledge-base/protocols/mempool-overview.md

 This entry contains either a null value ($\bot$), or a set of transactions, aka., a block.
 The height of the ledger at $p$ is the index of the first null entry.
 Operation $submit(txs, i)$ attempts to write the set of transactions $txs$ to the $i$-th entry of the ledger.
-As standard, the ledger ensures that there is no hole at each process, that is  $\forall i. \forall p. p.ledger[i] \neq \bot \implies (i=0 \vee p.ledger[i-1] \neq \bot)$.
+As standard, the ledger ensures that there is no gap between two entries at each process, that is  $\forall i. \forall p. p.ledger[i] \neq \bot \implies (i=0 \vee p.ledger[i-1] \neq \bot)$.
-It also makes sure that no two correct process have different entries;
+It also makes sure that no two correct processes have different ledger entries (agreement);
 formally: $\forall i. \forall p,q \in Correct. (p.ledger[i] = \bot) \vee (q.ledger[i] = \bot) \vee (p.ledger[i] = q.ledger[i])$.
-Finally, the ledger requires that if some transaction appears at an index $i$, then a process submitted it at that index.
+Finally, the ledger requires that if some transaction appears at an index $i$, then a process submitted it at that index (validity).
-All the transactions in the non-null entries of the ledger are denoted $p.decided$; formally $p.decided = \{ tx : \exists j. tx \in p.ledger[j] \}$.
+All the transactions in the non-null entries of the ledger are denoted $p.decided$; formally $p.decided = \\{ tx : \exists j. tx \in p.ledger[j] \\}$.
 The (history) variable $p.submitted$ holds all the transactions submitted so far by $p$.

 **Mempool.**
 A mempool is a replicated set of transactions.